Albenson Enterprises Corp. vs. Court of Appeals

 Facts

-- In 1980, petitioner Albenson Enterprises Corp. delivered mild steel plates to Guaranteed Industries, Inc. and received a Pacific Banking Corporation check for P2,575.00 as partial payment.
+- Nature of the Transaction: In late 1980, petitioner Albenson Enterprises delivered mild steel plates to Guaranteed Industries, Inc., receiving Pacific Banking Corporation Check No. 136361 for P2,575.00 as part payment.
+The check was drawn against the account of E.L.
+Woodworks.

 Arguments of the Petitioners